HubSpot/falcosecurity-libs/proposals/20240507-modern-bpf-kernel-side-filters.md

 # Adding Kernel-side filtering to the Modern BPF driver
 ## Summary

-For deployments of Falco on larger instances, we need to be able to cut down on the number of noisy events coming from the driver as the rules engine being single-threaded becomes a bottleneck.
+For deployments of Falco on larger instances, we need to be able to cut down on the number of noisy events coming from the modern-bpf driver source as the rules engine being single-threaded has become a bottleneck.

-There exists the feature to toggle individual syscalls, but more granularity here would allow for more capable deployments monitoring all relevent syscalls that can also filter out sources of concentrated noise.
+There exists the feature to toggle individual syscalls, but more granularity here would allow for more control - still monitoring all relevent syscalls while filtering out sources of concentrated noise.

 ## Motivation

-There are users of Falco deploying to hosts with 128+ CPUs where syscall throughput is too high for the system to sustain consistently.
-These hosts are especially susceptable to a bursty workload capable of causing a large percentage of events to be dropped.
+There are users of Falco deploying to hosts with 128+ CPUs where syscall throughput is too high for the system to keep up.
+These hosts are especially susceptable to bursty workloads capable of causing a large percentage of event drops.

 Here, being able to filter out the noisy/bursty workloads individually is preferable to disabling the collection of entire syscalls.

 ## Goals

 - Define a flexible config schema for these filters
-- Implement the filters to be as performant as possible without introducing means of circumventing detection
+- Implement the filters to be as performant as possible without introducing new means of circumventing detection

 ## Non-Goals